In this DIY tutorial, I show you how to make a DIY LED Light Costume.

 In this step, I soldered the bottom connections to merge the leg LED lights, power supply, and a male plug for the top LED lights.

-There are a lot of connections in this step and can be confusing.
-The connections are as follows:
+Also, there are a lot of connections in this step and can be confusing.

 - Red Right Leg, Red Left Leg, Red Female Plug for Power Supply, Red Male Plug for Top.